-Dabbling with a script by David Koepp, an extremely prolific screenwriter known for crafting screenplays for blockbusters, Soderbergh crafts a surveillance thriller which is a mixture of Rear Window by Alfred Hitchcock, with a dash of The Conversation by Francis Ford Coppolla but updated to a modern 2022 sheen.
+Dabbling with a script by David Koepp, an extremely prolific screenwriter known for crafting screenplays for blockbusters, Soderbergh crafts a surveillance thriller, a mixture of Rear Window by Alfred Hitchcock with a dash of The Conversation by Francis Ford Coppolla but updated to a modern 2022 sheen.
 The fact that they manage to weave in the COVID – 19 pandemic almost seamlessly would make you wonder whether the movie was made as a commentary on the pandemic itself.
 To some extent, it is.

 Kimi Plot Synopsis and Summary:

-As the movie opens we see an online zoom interview taking place between the CEO of Amygdala, a multi-billion dollar tech company that developed Kimi; a smart speaker which is ostensibly the competitor of Siri and Alexa.
-As the interview progresses it is revealed that instead of utilizing an algorithm to decode the user requests and produce required responses, there are employees called Voice Interpolation experts whose job is to continually update, understand and verify the differing nuances of language and include them as code in the workings of Kimi.
+As the movie opens, we see an online zoom interview taking place with the CEO of Amygdala, a multi-billion dollar tech company that developed Kimi.
+This smart speaker is ostensibly the competitor of Siri and Alexa.
+As the interview progresses, it is revealed that instead of utilizing an algorithm to decode the user requests and produce required responses, there are employees called Voice Interpolation experts whose job is to continually update, understand and verify the differing nuances of language and include them as code in the workings of Kimi.
 This level of human additive interface could improve the search algorithm of Kimi.
 Apparently, the company is successful enough that Amygdala will soon hold an IPO, much to the financial gain of its CEO and founder.